92kns/chromium-build-tracker/README.md

 3. **Diff generator** creates HTML diffs for modified files
 4. **Changes log** stores all detected changes in `data/changes.json`
 5. **Dashboard** reads the changes and displays them with filters and diffs
+6. **Hybrid API** - Commit history feature automatically chooses the best data source:
+   - Tries GitHub API first (much faster, ~2-3 seconds)
+   - Checks if GitHub mirror is fresh (commits within last 3 days)
+   - Falls back to Gitiles API if GitHub is stale or unavailable (~10-15 seconds)
+   - Dashboard shows which source was used: "via GitHub (faster)" or "via Gitiles (slower but up-to-date)"